majandres/craps/README.md

 craps
 =====

-Made this for extra credit in my first programming class
+Made this program as extra credit for my programming class.
+It is written in C++.